zweck/sana1/sana.md

 "Hmm, strange because there are traces of Akata here.
 Let me dig some more"

 Soum spent the next two days unfurling and hacking into the control system.
 After which the real purpose of Akata became clear.
-It was a decentralised artificial intelligence that controlled everything.
+It was a decentralised artificial intelligence that controlled all Tokonoya.

 The discovery terrified him because something else became clear, Jinsan _had_ compiled a new kernel.
 The electrical facility had a hardline into the Interior Ministry and The Bureau who were working with Akata to not only control all of Tokonoya, but via The Implants also control Toyonoyans.